by Paul Knepper

 In June 2009, Woodson delivered a speech introducing then governor of Wisconsin Jim Doyle at the state Democratic convention.
 In early 2011, he offered public support for Wisconsin workers who were protesting a proposal by Governor Scott Walker that would force employees to pay more for health insurance and pensions.
 His political leanings aside, Woodson’s willingness to take a stand in an era in which athletes are terrified of damaging their “brand” is admirable.

 At age 34, Woodson is still at the top of his game and has become a vocal leader on a Packers team that is set to face the Steelers in Super Bowl XLV.

-Many sports fans have seen video or read about Woodson calling out President Obama following the Packers 21-14 victory over the Chicago Bears in the NFC Championship Game.
+Many sports fans have seen video of Woodson calling out President Obama following the Packers’ 21-14 victory over the Chicago Bears in the NFC Championship Game.
 Prior to the matchup, the President, an unabashed Bears fan, said he would attend the Super Bowl if the Bears made it.

 In a postgame speech to his teammates Woodson said “The President don’t want to come watch us play in the Super Bowl?
 Guess what?
 Guess what?
 We’ll go see him.”
 He closed it out with “White House on three.
 One, two, three.
 White House!”

 However, most publications omitted the first part of that speech, in which Woodson told his teammates: “Think about one thing.
 One.
 For two weeks, two weeks, think about one.
 One mind.
 Let’s be one heartbeat.
 One purpose.
 One goal.
 One more game.
 One.”
 Those are the words of a leader, a trusted voice in a locker room full of professionals.
 On a team with several Pro-Bowlers, Woodson was the one who stepped up to the mic.

 Woodson’s star status and propensity for witty quotes will be on full display during the massive media hype build up to the Super Bowl.
 U of M students, alumni and fans should be proud.